theakhilsarkar/Web-Material/Placements/JS/5_employee_management_system.md

 3. **Database:** Connect and store employee data in MongoDB.

-4. **Error Handiling:** Implement proper error handling and input validation.
+4. **Error Handling:** Implement proper error handling and input validation.

 ⏳ **Time Limit:** 3 Hours 🚀

+Guidelines:-
+- Complete this task within 3 hours by setting a timer on your mobile.
+- Learn before attempting, if any part of the question needs to be learned or understood.
+- Don't cheat yourself.